 Joseph is currently a postdoc in the AMPLab at UC Berkeley and co-founder of GraphLab Inc. Joseph received his PhD from the Machine Learning Department at Carnegie Mellon University where he worked with Carlos Guestrin on parallel algorithms and abstractions for scalable probabilistic machine learning.
 He is a recipient of the AT&T Labs Graduate Fellowship and the NSF Graduate Research Fellowship.

-Haoyuan Li is founder and CEO of Tachyon Nexus.
-He is also a computer science PhD candidate at AMPLab, UC Berkeley, where he co-created Tachyon, an open source memory-centric distributed storage system.
+Haoyuan Li is founder and CEO of Alluxio (formerly Tachyon Nexus).
+He is also a computer science PhD candidate at AMPLab, UC Berkeley, where he co-created Alluxio, a memory speed virtual distributed storage system.
 He is a founding committer of Apache Spark.
 Before the AMPLab, he worked at Conviva and Google.
 Haoyuan has an MS from Cornell University and a BS from Peking University.

 Comments on this page are now closed.